Most Popular "Dust Devil" Titles

 84 min | Action, Horror, Thriller

-A smiling, sadistic and seemingly demonic young killer dressed in black in a black pick up truck is hunting down three young couples who came to the desert to drink, party and have sex.
+A smiling, sadistic and seemingly demonic young killer in black, who drives a black pick up truck, is hunting three young couples who came to the desert to drink, party and have sex.

 How the Universe Works (2010– )